-(a) The workday will consist of a twenty-four (24) hour period beginning at 12 o'clock midnight and a regular day's work will consist of not less than eight (8) hours and not more than twelve (12) hours. (also referred to as 5/8's) or ten (10) hours (also referred to as 4/10's), if applicable, exclusive of meal-periods.

-(b) Where the Company maintains a seven (7) day operation, individual work units may be scheduled in whole or in part on schedules of four (4) days of ten (10) hours each, when mutually agreed between the Company and the Union.
-This agreement must be approved by the Director of the Air Transport Division and the Vice President overseeing the work unit.
-When a 4/10's schedule is adopted, it will be subject to the provisions outlined below.
-The Company determines the available work schedules as appropriate for bases, stations, shops, or work units, as designated by the Company.

-(1) It is understood there are few locations where a 4/10's schedule will meet the needs of the service, and that this alternative schedule will be approved only when it involves no anticipated increased expense for the Company and no anticipated loss of productivity or any other recognizable degradation of performance.

-(2) It is understood and agreed that either party will have the right to cancel a 4/10's schedule with thirty (30) calendar days of written notice to the other party.

-(c) The workweek and pay week will consist of seven (7) consecutive days beginning at 12:01 a.m.
+- (a) The workday will consist of a twenty-four (24) hour period beginning at 12 o'clock midnight and a regular day's work will consist of not less than eight (8) hours and not more than twelve (12) hours.
+The Company will determine the available work schedules as appropriate for bases, stations, shops, or work units, as designated by the Company.
+Work schedules may be 5/8's, 4/10's, or another schedule up to twelve (12) hours (also referred to as 5/8's) or ten (10) hours (also referred to as 4/10's), if applicable, exclusive of meal periods.
+In the event that management desires a schedule other than 5/8's or 4/10's, the parties shall meet to discuss and agree on the impact on such schedule on the various provisions of the agreement. - (b) Where the Company maintains a seven (7) day operation, individual work units may be scheduled in whole or in part on schedules of four (4) days of ten (10) hours each. when mutually agreed between the Company and the Union.
+This agreement must be approved by the Director of the Air Transport Division and the Vice President everseeing the work unit.
+When a 4/10's schedule is adopted, it will be subject to the provisions outlined below. - (1) It is understood there are few locations where a 4/10's schedule will meet the needs of the service, and that this alternative schedule will be approved only when it involves no anticipated increased expense for the Company and no anticipated loss of productivity or any other recognizable degradation of performance. - (2) It is understood and agreed that either party will have the right to cancel a 4/10's schedule with thirty (30) calendar days of written notice to the other party. - (c) The workweek and pay week will consist of seven (7) consecutive days beginning at 12:01 a.m.
 Saturday.
 The regular weekly work schedule will consist of forty (40) hours, scheduled on not more than five (5) workdays of eight (8) hours each or four (4) workdays of ten (10) hours each, if applicable, within the workweek.

-(d) Each employee will be scheduled for two (2) days off during each workweek.
+If a schedule of up to 12 hours per day is utilized, the parties will meet and agree on the impact on such schedule on the various provisions of the agreement. - (d) Each employee will be scheduled for two (2) days off during each workweek.
 The Company will make every reasonable effort to arrange work schedules so that, whenever practicable, those days will be Saturday and Sunday.
 When an employee's days off are other than Saturday and Sunday, they will be two (2) consecutive days.
-Nothing will prohibit the Company from scheduling Friday and Saturday as the two (2) consecutive days off.
+Nothing will prohibit the Company from scheduling Friday and Saturday as the two (2) consecutive days off. - (e) If the schedule is four (4) days of ten (10) hours each, the three (3) days off will be consecutive and in accordance with the intent of Article 3(d).
+Nothing will prohibit the Company from scheduling Thursday, Friday, and Saturday as the three (3) consecutive days off.
+Nothing will prohibit the Company from scheduling Friday, Saturday, and Sunday as the three (3) consecutive days off.